My shopping cart

 We also raise awareness about Cysters, a group set up by Neelam Heera in Birmingham for the BAME community to help women overcome gynaecological issues they may face and the stigma that is often associated with such problems due to their intimate nature by enabling them to seek the appropriate help they require and talk about these problems which impact upon their sexual function and relationships.

-I am passionate about intimate health and educating people about the irritatng ingredients thet need to avoid that are in many well known sexual lubricants, moisturisers and intimate hygiene products.
+I am passionate about intimate health and educating people about the irritating ingredients thet need to avoid that are in many well known sexual lubricants, moisturisers and intimate hygiene products.
 We recommend YES organic sexual lubricants.
 The Double Glide is ideal for women experiencing discomfort during sex, for use with a vibrator and with our dilators too.

-We also recommend SUTIL Luxe a water-based lubricant that feels like a silicone lubricant without the silicone, this fabulous water based lubricant gently cushions and glides, blending seamlessly with your own natural lubrication during sex.
-Being water based it is easy to wash off too.
+We also recommend SUTIL Luxe a water-based lubricant that feels like a silicone lubricant without the silicone, this fabulous water-based lubricant gently cushions and glides, blending seamlessly with your own natural lubrication during sex.
+Being water-based it is easy to wash off too.